Logoheader Contact Us/Kontaktieren Sie Uns

 The Sound Cradle is a modern combination of a musical and a relaxing instrument.
 Either in lying or sitting position you can enjoy a remarkable sound experience with all your senses.
 The solid half-round cradle bowl is covered with strings on the sides, there are 2 times 18 strings.
 It sounds very similar to a Monochord but “stereo”.
 The Sound Cradle is constructed in a way that it can be used as a cradle, a tunnel, a sound chair or in standing position.
 Thus it is flexible as almost no other therapy instrument or sound object.

 The Sound Cradle is tuned like a Monochord – on one side all tones are tuned to A (in the case of the models listed here), on the other side the tones sound a five higher (E´).
 Additional bass strings on each side offer a more sonorous sound spectrum, rich in overtones.
-They are mostly tuned in intervals that most people find harmonising and relaxing: fives and octaves.
+They are mostly tuned in intervals that most people find harmonising and relaxing: fifths and octaves.
 Of course the strings can be tuned differently too, for example two notes higher or lower.
-The Sound Cradle keeps its tuning over a long time period when the room is kept in constant climate.
+The Sound Cradle keeps its tuning over a long time period when the room is kept at a constant climate.
 But with the help of a tuning device and the included tuning key it can easily be retuned.

 back to top